chrisfield/react-form-composer/packages/react-form-composer/README.md

 React-form-composer is an extendable, none-perscriptive, lightweight solution for creating forms in web, react-native and server-rendered applications.
 It is written with hooks, is optimized for lightening fast rendering and gives you control to choose or change where to store form state.
 The small but powerful api makes it suitable for anything from simple input forms through to large multi-row CRUD applications.

+In Version 2.5 I added a set of ui-components: now it's even easier to get started.

 ## Getting Started

 ##### Install with npm or yarn